cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

-### Create a GKE cluster for CloudBees CD installation in `demo` mode
+# GKE example CloudBees CD/RO demo installation

-All the steps to create an environment are not a recommendation for production use.
-All the steps below are optional and are for informational purposes only and are provided as an example for quickly setting up an infrastructure to install CD on k8s.
+>**IMPORTANT**
+>
+>All examples provided are for informational purposes only.
+They are not meant to be used in production environments, but only to provide working demonstrations of such environments.
+>
-Be sure to follow the security policies and rules of your organization.
+>If you use these examples in actual production environments data loss or other security-related issues may occur.
+For production environments, always follow the security policies and rules of your organization.

+## Prerequisites
+To complete the steps listed here, you must meet the cluster and tooling requirements listed in [Prerequisites](README.md#gke-available-examples-a-namecdro-gke-available-examples).

 - Set environment variables
    ```bash